thycotic/privman-docs/computer-groups/macOS/examples/elevate-xcode.md

 ## Agree to License Agreement

-The default right Xcode uses requires the user to be in the admin's group and will prompt for admin credentials.
+The default right to agree to the license agreement Xcode uses, requires the user to be in the admin's group and will prompt for admin credentials.

-To elevate this aspect of XCode, you can create a policy that targets XCode and has the XCode FLE Authorization Right (com.apple.dt.XCode.LicenseAgreementXPCServiceRights) Authorization DB Right Name.
+To elevate this aspect of Xcode, you can create a policy that targets Xcode and has the Xcode FLE Authorization Right (com.apple.dt.Xcode.LicenseAgreementXPCServiceRights) Authorization DB Right Name.

 Advanced message actions such as Approval, Deny, Justification, or Warning should not be used in conjunction with this action.